aibasel/downward/BUILD.md

 ### Optional: Linear-Programming Solvers

 Some planner configurations depend on an LP or MIP solver.
 We support CPLEX (commercial, [free academic license](http://ibm.com/academic)), Gurobi (commercial, [free academic license](https://www.gurobi.com/academics#licenses)), and SoPlex (Apache License, no MIP support).
-You can install one or both solvers without causing conflicts.
+You can install one or more solvers without causing conflicts.

 Once LP solvers are installed and the appropriate environment variables are set up correctly, Fast Downward automatically includes each solver detected on the system in the build.